omarelmalki/image-database-manager/README.md

 - Open server by going to http://localhost:8000
 - The server was made for testing purposes allowing the developer to insert, delete, list images and view them in different resolutions

-Made in 2021 by Omar El Malki and Emilien Duc
+Emilien Duc and Omar El Malki, EPFL, Switzerland, 2021